damiancclarke/rwolf2/README.md

 In each model, optionally, regression weights, if or in can be specified.
 By default, 100 bootstrap replications are run for each of the *S* multiple hypotheses.
-Where possible, a much larger number of replications should be preferred given that p-values are computed by comparing estimates to a bootstrapped null distribution constructed from these replications.
+Where possible, a much larger number of replications should be preferred given that *p*-values are computed by comparing estimates to a bootstrapped null distribution constructed from these replications.
 The number of replications is set using the `reps(#)` option, and to replicate results, the `seed(#)` should be set.

 By default, the re-sampled null distributions are formed using a simple bootstrap procedure.
 However, more complex stratified